Q I don't eat much, but I still tend to gain weight. Why is that?

 Q

-My mouth and nose became dry while dieting.
+My mouth and nose have gotten dry while dieting.
 How much water should I drink?

 #Comorbidities